IBMTechSales/klp-think2022-labs/1151-WebSphere_Automation-Security/README.md

 In this section, you will review the security posture and fix history of the two traditional WebSphere servers used in the lab to demonstrate how WebSphere Automation manages the details so you can handle your patching SLAs with ease.

-Now that you have applied the PH42762 iFix, lets examine the updated security posture of the 9057 WebSphere server.
+Now that you have applied the PH42762 iFix, let's examine the updated security posture of the 9057 WebSphere server.

 1. View the tWAS_9057_server CVE Information